 * How to highlight the purpose of a study by using your own creativity

 * Engage interest and conversation with the patient throughout the recruitment process.

 8:15-8:30 Continental Breakfast (provided)

-Negotiating the liability sections of a CTA is often the most challenging task facing CTA negotiators.
-Mr. Rajakaruna will identify and describe how to negotiate a reasonable allocation of risk and liabilities for your site.
-Topics covered will include subject injury reimbursement, indemnification, insurance and limitation of liability.
+Negotiating a CTA is often a challenging task for CTA negotiators.
+This presentation will identify and describe key mistakes commonly made when drafting and negotiating CTAs.
+Topics covered will include CTAs with foreign sponsors, CTAs with CROs, privacy, indemnification, insurance and limitation of liability.
 For attendees not involved in CTA negotiations this presentation may still be of value, especially for study personnel who want to know if the CTA properly protects their interests.

 10:45-12:00 ICH / GCP